-Note: The cable should not be tight anywhere along its length.
+Note: The cable should not be stretched or taught anywhere along its length.
 (Fig. 21)

-Raise and lower the cutting head several times and also operate the sliding carriage.
+Raise and lower the cutting head several times (see the section below -'Unlatching and Raising the Cutting Head') and also operate the sliding carriage.
 Check that the cable does not become entangled with any other parts of the machine.
 Check also that the cable is not stretched during any of the operating procedures.
 To secure the cable, secure the cable using the cable clip.

-Note: The cable guides can be used to provide a very convenient way of storing the mains cable on the machine (Fig. 22) when the machine itself is not being used and is perhaps in storage.
+Note: The cable guides can be used to provide a very convenient way of storing the mains cable on the machine when the machine itself is not being used and is perhaps in storage.

-UNLATCHING AND RAISING THE CUTTING HEAD (Fig. 34)
+UNLATCHING AND RAISING THE CUTTING HEAD (Fig. 22)